 Internal Audit (IA) is independent of management.
-Its role is to provide the Board and management with an independent appraisal of the internal controls established by ANZ's first (business) and second (Group Risk) lines of defence.
+Its role is to provide the Board, management and regulators with an independent appraisal of the internal controls established by ANZ's first (business) and second (Group Risk) lines of defence.
 IA operates under a Board approved Charter.
-The outcome of IA's work is reported through the Audit Committee Chair to the Audit Committee.
+Internal Audit reports directly and solely to the Chairman of the Audit Committee.
 IA has a direct communication line to the Group Chief Executive and the External Auditor.

 The IA team includes six General Managers accountable for the provision of audit services to their respective Divisions.
-The General Managers, together with the Head of Audit Services and Group General Manager, IA, form the IA Leadership Team.
+The General Managers, together with the Head of Audit Services, Director Audit-Culture, Director Data Analytics and Group General Manager, IA, form the IA Leadership Team.
 IA uses a global audit pool structure, which comprises individuals with skills in Technology, Credit Assurance, Culture Assessments, Data Analytics and Operational audits.
-The global team is spread across fourteen locations
+The global team is spread across fourteen locations.